yfhuang7/McCrometer/README.md

 **Result/**  The downloaded data

 ##### Shells:
 **upload_McCrometer.sh**  The shell for executing visualization/R scripts, and upload to git.
-**Git_McCrometer**  The script file for answering the username and password while uploading git **run_McCrometer.sh**  The shell that execute data download and upload.
-This shell is the one you want to schedule in the crontab
+**Git_McCrometer**  The script file for answering the username and password while uploading git.
+**run_McCrometer.sh**  The shell that execute data download and upload.
+This shell is the one you want to schedule in the crontab.

 ##### Visualization/R:
 **McCrometer_Download.R**  Download nearly real-time xml file from McCrometer, also calculate the rainfall intensity from the accumulated rainfall.
 **McCrometer_Visualization.Rmd**  Visualize nearly real-time gage data, and convert it into .html file.
 **Site_Info.csv**  Site information, especially location for the mapping in *McCrometer_Visualization.Rmd*

 ### Example website
 [TsangStreamLab Data](https://tsangstreamlab.github.io/)